Heisath/wdmc2-kernel/README.md

 	- kernel config for various kernels included check ./config/
 	- some tweaks and pointers in txt files ./docs/
 	- toolchain for building is included as txz ./toolchain/ you might need to install this
+	- supports caching of kernel and rootfs so not everything needs to be rebuilt everytime
+	- built rootfs has zram support and uses it for swap and logging

 * prerequisites for building
 	- `apt-get install build-essential bc libncurses5 u-boot-tools git libncurses-dev lib32z1 lib32ncurses5-dev flex bison debootstrap debian-archive-keyring qemu-user-static`